leojunji/Java_AVL_Tree/README.md

 ![image](https://github.com/user-attachments/assets/f922ff63-47c3-49c7-ba50-63f83d2ba97a)

-And, for instance.
-If we would look for number 5, we would need to go through all the numbers, to find him.
+And, the problem with it, is that if we would need to look for number 5, we would need to go through all the numbers, to find him.
 Thereby, The Tree(BST) would ends up being a an ArrayList.

 So, to tackle that problem.
 It was created the AVL TREE: [What is an AVL TREE ?](#modulo2)